 According to the Illinois Department of Healthcare and Family Services, paternity is a legal relationship between a father and a child.
 It is the fundamental basis of a man’s parental rights and parental responsibilities — meaning a mother cannot successfully obtain child support without establishing paternity.

 When a dispute arises regarding a child’s parentage, the matter is often resolved through genetic testing.
 This raises an important question: What happens if a man simply refuses to take a paternity test?
-Here, our Naperville and Bolingbrook family lawyers answer the question by explaining the process under Illinois law.
+Here, our Naperville and Bolingbrook family lawyers answer the question by explaining the process under Illinois paternity law.

 As a starting point, it is important to emphasize that both mothers and putative fathers have a right to request genetic testing for a child.
 Either party can initiate the process.
 In many cases, both sides can cooperate to get DNA testing completed — thereby confirming or denying paternity in a manner that satisfies state standards.
 If the test confirms paternity, then the case can move forward to the next stages of the process.
 When possible, cooperation offers advantages because it allows the parties to get testing done in a reliable way, which promotes mutual trust.